Code of Conduct: Live responsibility

 These standards and company values define the way in which we intend to achieve our goals.
 They create the foundation for OXEA being a trustworthy business partner, an attractive employer, and a good neighbor.

-Our standards for all business activities:
+Our standards for all matters of business:

-- OXEA affirms that it will act consistently with the principles and management practices of Responsible Care and Sustainable Development.
+- OXEA abides by the principles and management practices of Responsible CareTM and Sustainable Development.